apache/pulsar/site2/docs/deploy-kubernetes.md

 #### Grafana

-In your Kubernetes cluster, you can use [Grafana](https://grafana.com) to view dashbaords for Pulsar {% popover namespaces %} (message rates, latency, and storage), JVM stats, {% popover ZooKeeper %}, and {% popover BookKeeper %}.
+In your Kubernetes cluster, you can use [Grafana](https://grafana.com) to view dashbaords for Pulsar [namespaces](reference-terminology.md#namespace) (message rates, latency, and storage), JVM stats, [ZooKeeper](https://zookeeper.apache.org), and [BookKeeper](reference-terminology.md#bookkeeper).
 You can get access to the pod serving Grafana using `kubectl`'s [`port-forward`](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster) command:

 ```bash
 $ kubectl port-forward \